TimothyByrd/KeePassNetStandard/README.md

 I still would avoid putting any of this code into an internal source control, though.

+And if anyone wants to sponsor me to reverse engineer and do a fresh write of the code using .Net Standard under the MIT or Apache license, I'm open to a side job. :)

 ## How to use it
 <a name="h03" />